John Bunn (exonerated prisoner): Murder conviction

 On August 14, 1991, two Rikers Island corrections officers were shot in their car during a robbery in the Kingsborough Housing Project; one died.
 The surviving officer, Robert Crosson, stated that the shooters were two light-skinned black men in their twenties.

 Louis N. Scarcella, an NYPD detective later accused of serially falsifying evidence, arrested 14-year-old Bunn and 17-year-old Rosean Hargrave on an anonymous tip the following day, although neither teen fit the physical descriptions provided by Crosson.
 Crosson subsequently identified the two as the shooters, in a photo lineup organized by Scarcella's partner.
-In November 1992, a jury convicted both teens of second-degree murder.
+In November 1992, a jury convicted both teens of second degree murder.
+Hargrave was sentenced to 30 years to life and Bunn was sentenced to 7 years to life.

 Prison life

 Bunn was initially held in a juvenile facility in upstate New York.
 He did not receive a comprehensive education, and had to teach himself, earning his GED at 17.
 At 17, he was transferred to Elmira Correctional Facility.

-Bunn was paroled in 2006 for good behavior, but still fought to clear his conviction.
+Bunn was paroled in 2006 for good behavior after saving a counselor from being raped by a fellow inmate, but still fought to clear his conviction.